 Participants

 Experiment 1.
 Most participants (217, 90%) were students from The Claremont Colleges, a private southern California college consortium, or nearby post-secondary institutions; non-student participants were community members from surrounding cities.
 Of an initial sample of 244 male participants, two did not complete the task and one did not show up for the afternoon session; those three were excluded from further analysis (final N = 241).
-N = 123 were assigned to receive a standard dose of 100mg transdermal testosterone (the hormone is abbreviated “T”) (drug name is VogelxoTM) and N = 118 to receive placebos, in a pre-randomized, placebo-controlled double blind exogenous administration design (see Fig. S1a).
-Each session dispensed either T or placebo such that there were no sessions with “mixed” T and placebo treatments provided.
+N = 123 were assigned to receive a standard dose of 100mg transdermal testosterone (drug name is VogelxoTM) and N = 118 to receive placebos, in a pre-randomized, placebo-controlled double blind exogenous administration design (see Fig. S1a).
+Each session dispensed either testosterone or placebo such that there were no sessions with “mixed” testosterone and placebo treatments provided.
 Participants’ ethnic backgrounds were diverse and consisted of 45% White/Caucasian, 22% Black, 10% South Asian, 5% Latin American, 5% Asian, 3% South East Asian, 2% Arab/West Asian, and 8% reported “other & mixed”.

 Pre-screening criteria excluded participants with relevant medical and psychological conditions (i.e., 5α-reductase deficiency, Klinefelter syndrome, brain tumor, cancer, psychiatric diagnosis/diagnoses, high blood pressure, liver disease, kidney disease, angina, cancer, hepatitis, renal/kidney impairment, history of epileptic seizures, and hypersensitivity to soy/alcohol), those using prescription drugs that could interfere with the study (i.e., oxyphenbutazone, insulin, corticosteroids, and opioids), those who self-reported having consumed illegal drugs or excessive alcohol in the previous 24 hours, and non-fluent English speakers.

 Personal, demographic, and treatment expectancy characteristics of all participants in the two treatment groups are summarized in Table S1a (note that five participants did not report their age and were therefore excluded from all analyses in which age is used as a control variable).
-The right column of Table S1a also reports the P-values of two sample t-tests that assessed differences in characteristics between the T and placebo groups (a check on whether random assignment resulted in balance on all such variables).
-Two participants (one from each treatment group) self-reported taking T treatment on a regular basis; all analyses include these participants and are robust to excluding them.
-To reduce the potential effect of a female researcher’s presence on T-related behaviors, exclusively male researchers conducted all experimental sessions.
+The right column of Table S1a also reports the P-values of two sample t-tests that assessed differences in characteristics between the testosterone and placebo groups (a check on whether random assignment resulted in balance on all such variables).
+Two participants (one from each treatment group) self-reported taking testosterone treatment on a regular basis; all analyses include these participants and are robust to excluding them.
+To reduce the potential effect of a female researcher’s presence on testosterone-related behaviors, exclusively male researchers conducted all experimental sessions.

-Since all sessions were exclusively T or placebo, we aimed to achieve a ratio of 1 for T/placebo administration.
+Since all sessions were exclusively testosterone or placebo, we aimed to achieve a ratio of 1 for testosterone/placebo administration.
 Given differences in show-up between sessions, there was a known possibility that there would be an imperfect ratio, although it would be practically and statistically immaterial.
 See Figure S1a for the flow diagram depicting the phases of the recruitment, eligibility, and randomization processes.

 Experiment 2.
 The sample of 400 participants, 130 from Sudbury and greater area in northern Ontario, Canada, and 270 from North Bay and surrounding area, was comprised of both students and general public.
 All 400 accepted male participants completed the task and were included in the analysis.
-Using a predetermined random sequence (generated by www.random.org), 199 participants were assigned to receive 11 mg intransal T (Natesto®) and 201 participants were randomly assigned to receive placebo, in a randomized, placebo-controlled double-blind exogenous administration design.
+Using a predetermined random sequence (generated by www.random.org), 199 participants were assigned to receive 11 mg intransal testosterone (Natesto®) and 201 participants were randomly assigned to receive placebo, in a randomized, placebo-controlled double-blind exogenous administration design.

-These final samples exclude 32 men who failed the intake process for any disqualifying condition (e.g., heart condition, diagnosed with psychological or developmental disorder, drug or alcohol dependence, were on sport team for which T is a banned substance).
+These final samples exclude 32 men who failed the intake process for any disqualifying condition (e.g., heart condition, diagnosed with psychological or developmental disorder, drug or alcohol dependence, were on sport team for which testosterone is a banned substance).
 See Figure S1b for the flow diagram depicting the phases of the recruitment, eligibility, and randomization processes.